cypress-io/cypress-documentation/source/guides/guides/command-line.md

 cypress run --ci-build-id BUILD_NUMBER
 ```

+Only valid when providing a `--group` or `--parallel` flag.
 Read our {% url "parallelization" parallelization %} documentation to learn more.

 ### `cypress run --config <config>`